 There are literally hundreds of great yoga books.
 I've listed a few below that I hope you will find helpful, but it's by no means exhaustive.
 Please remember that the best way to learn is with a teacher, so that they can help you to modify poses to meet your own needs and ability, adjust you where necessary, and emphasise safe practice - so it's best to practice what you have learnt in class and are confident with, mindfully.
 I hope you will find the following list a useful starting point.

-You may also like to try Yoga Journal on-line for their home practice section.
+You may also like to try Yoga Journal and Yoga International on-line for their home practice section.

 The translations of the classic texts I used during my own teacher training were these: